cwfietz/freeCodeCamp/learn/responsive-web-design/applied-visual-design/00_Applied Visual Design.md

     - The blur-radius and spread-radius values are optional.
     - Multiple box-shadows can be created by using commas to separate properties of each box-shadow element.

+### Opacity
+e.g. opacity: 0.7;
+    - 0 is transparent while 1 is opaque.

 ## Tags

 ### Strong (Bold)